 It’s free to download and offers no additional purchases.
 It does include ads which in my experience, did not appear frequently.

 Wallpapers by Google is a standard recommendation on most background application lists.
 Even in 2021, this app showcases some of the best landscape, cityscape, or seascape wallpapers.
 Its daily rotation feature will download images when connected to WiFi and switch between them each day.

 The application is free to use and features no ads.

 Walpy is an application that uses Unsplash to source its images but goes a step further than Resplash, another application that uses the same source, by providing users with the ability to edit an image’s blur level, brightness, saturation, vignette, and color.
 While the application is free to download, its listing mentions the presence of in-app purchases, although we could not find any at the time of writing.

 For those unaware of Unsplash, it’s a website known for its free catalog of high-quality wallpapers, also available in 8K resolution.

-While these are traditional applications, if you are looking for versions that offer dynamic options, you can also checkout Muzie Live Wallpaper.
-If you liked this list or have some great alternatives that you think we may have missed out on, let us know below with comments.
+While these are traditional applications, if you are looking for versions that offer dynamic options, you can also check out Muzie Live Wallpaper.
+If you liked this list or have some great alternatives you think we may have missed out on, let us know below in the comments.